kubalomzik/PQCat/README.md

 - **Prange's Algorithm**
 - **Stern's Algorithm**
-- **Lee-Brickell Algorithm**
+- **Lee-Brickell's Algorithm**
 - **Ball Collision Decoding**
-- **May-Meurer-Thomae (MMT) Algorithm**
+- **May-Meurer-Thomae's (MMT) Algorithm**
+- **Becker-Joux-May-Meurer's (BJMM) Algorithm**
+- **Patterson's Algorithm**

-The tool allows users to experiment with parameters, visualize results, and analyze performance characteristics such as execution time and decoding success.
+The tool allows users to experiment with parameters, visualize results, and analyze performance characteristics such as execution time, memory usage and decoding success.
-In its current state it's able to handle random linear codes, Hamming and Goppa codes.
+In its current state it's able to handle random linear codes, Hamming, Goppa and quasi-cyclic (QC) codes.
 Specific input values for these codes can be provided as parameters.

 ## Setup